 Making a public interest disclosure

-Public interest disclosures concerning the Administrative Appeals Tribunal may be made by email at firstname.lastname@example.org to any of the AAT’s Authorised Officers:
+Public interest disclosures concerning the AAT may be made by email at [email protected] to any of the AAT's Authorised Officers:

 - the Registrar

-In addition to receiving public interest disclosures, Authorised Officers are also able to provide information about how to make a public interest disclosure and about the protections given to disclosers under the PID Act.
+In addition to receiving public interest disclosures, Authorised Officers can also provide information about how to make a public interest disclosure and the protections that are available to disclosers under the PID Act.